 - (a) A registrant must deal fairly, honestly and in good faith with clients.
 Individual registrants must deal fairly, honestly and in good faith with the registered firm's clients [Rules s.
 14]. - (b) As part of this duty, registrants must make certain disclosures to their clients [see, for example, the disclosure requirements in NI 31-103].
-Beyond the particular disclosures
+Beyond the particular disclosures prescribed in securities legislation, this principles-based requirement calls for registrants to consider what other information might be of interest or concern to a reasonable client.
+Registrants should put themselves in the shoes of their clients to understand what information a reasonable client needs in order to be treated fairly, honestly and in good faith.

-All communications, including disclosures, should be made so that they are clear and understandable to their clients.
-For example, if you are selling a product to your client that is structured so that most costs are imposed on the client at the time of the investment or in which costs will be imposed over time, registrants must make this clear to clients.
-This fair treatment allows the client to assess whether or not, in light of the costs structure, to invest.
+All communications, including disclosures, should be made so that they are clear and understandable to clients.
+For example, if you are selling a product to your client that is structured so that most costs are imposed on the client at the time of the investment or in which costs will be imposed over time, you should make this clear to clients.
+This fair treatment allows the client to assess whether or not, in light of the cost structure, to invest.

 - (c) It is also important that registrants consider this duty when they are referring clients to other registrants or non-registrants.
-They should make it clear to the clients which party the clients are dealing with for each service the clients receive and which party is responsible for each of those services. - (d) When there is more than one equally suitable product available to a client, but one product will provide greater remuneration to the registrant (particularly if there is a direct cost to the client for the product that is more remunerative), the registrant should disclose that information to the client.
+They should make it clear to the clients which party the clients are dealing with for each service the client receives and which party is responsible for each of those services. - (d) When there is more than one equally suitable product available to a client, but one product will provide greater remuneration to the registrant (particularly if there is a direct cost to the client for the product that is more remunerative), the registrant should disclose that information to the client.
 This is fair, honest and good faith treatment that allows the client to make an informed investment decision. - (e) The duty to act fairly, honestly and in good faith also comes into play when registrants hold themselves out as "financial planners" or by similar titles.
 For this reason, the Executive Director will not normally register a dealing representative if the individual intends to hold herself or himself out as a "financial planner" or by similar title, or as having proficiency in financial planning, unless the individual satisfies the Executive Director that the individual - is licensed by the Financial Planners Standards Council of Canada to use the designation "Certified Financial Planner" or "CFP", or - has similar qualifications and, where appropriate, is subject to similar continuing education requirements.